chewing/chewing.github.com/_posts/2011-02-28-move_to_git.markdown

 ---
-layout: post
 title: Chewing is moving to Git!
 ---
 We are now officially moving to git!

 The master development repository is hosted on github.
 You should find all libchewing related projects under: